sf-wdi-17/notes/lectures/week-01/_5_friday/dawn/intro-to-css.md

 - Write basic CSS expressions
 - Add classes and ids to HTML tags
-- Improve their about me pages with styling
+- Create about me pages with styling

 # Link
-The about me pages we built earlier this week look pretty dull and boring.
-They need some styling!
-We can do that with CSS.
+Let's build some about me pages and style them.

 # Educate and Engage
 "CSS" stands for cascading style sheets.
 Styles define how to display HTML elements.
 HTML elements are identified either by `tag`, `id` or `class`.